 Other factors that can affect air conditioner size are:

-• The temperatures in Wisconsin Rapids.
+• The weather in Wisconsin Rapids.

 • Ductwork quality and age.

-• If your house has more sun or shade.
+• If your residence gets more sun or shade.

 • Insulation quality and concentration.

-• How many people live in your home.
+• How many people are in your household.

 SEER Ratings

-When you’re buying a new air conditioner, it’s important to know:
+When you’re buying a new air conditioner, it’s important to be aware:

-• Dated air conditioners are ranked around 8-9 SEER.
+• Old air conditioners are rated around 8-9 SEER.

-• New air conditioners start at 13 SEER.
-Ones installed in the southwest and southeast must be no less than 14 SEER due to U.S. Department of Energy requirements.
+• Updated air conditioners start at 13 SEER.
+Ones installed in the southwest and southeast must be a minimum of 14 SEER due to U.S. Department of Energy mandates.
 As of 2017, these SEER rating requirements have saved homeowners trillions of dollars.

 • ENERGY STAR®-certified air conditioners begin at 14.5 SEER.